Greeshmapusa/NumberGuess/README.md

-# NumberGuess
-This is a Python-based number guessing game where the player tries to guess a randomly chosen number between 1 and 200.
-The player has up to six attempts to guess the correct number.
-After each guess, the game provides feedback indicating whether the guess is too low, too high, or correct.
-The game includes an option to play again after each round.
+This Python-based number guessing game challenges players to guess a randomly chosen number between 1 and 200.
+The player has up to six attempts to guess the number correctly.
+Feedback is provided for each guess, indicating whether it is too low, too high, or correct.
+The game can be replayed multiple times based on the player's choice.
-Modules
+Modules and Libraries
-•	random: Used to generate a random number.
+•	random: Used to generate a random number between 1 and 200.
-•	time: Used to add delays to improve the user experience.
+•	time: Used to introduce delays to enhance the user experience.
+Variables
+•	secret_number: A random number between 1 and 200, generated at the start of the game using random.randint(1, 200).
 Functions
 1. welcome()
-Description: Greets the player and explains the game.
+Description: Greets the player and provides instructions for the game.
 Parameters: None
 Returns: None
 Behavior:
 •	Prompts the player to enter their name.
-•	Welcomes the player by name and explains the game rules.
+•	Welcomes the player and explains that they need to guess a number between 1 and 200.
-•	Adds a short delay for a better user experience.
+•	Introduces a brief delay to improve the user experience.
 2. guess_game()
-Description: Manages the core guessing game logic.
+Description: Manages the core logic of the guessing game.
 Parameters: None
 Returns: None
 Behavior:
-•	Sets the number of attempts to 0.
+•	Initializes the attempts counter to 0.
-•	Runs a loop to allow the player up to six guesses.
+•	Runs a loop that allows the player up to six attempts to guess the number.
-•	Prompts the player to enter a guess.
-•	Validates the guess to ensure it is an integer within the range of 1 to 200.
+•	Prompts the player to enter a guess and validates the input: o	If the input is not a valid integer, it prompts the player to enter a valid number. o	If the guess is outside the range of 1 to 200, it prompts the player to pick a number within the range.
+•	Provides feedback:
-•	Provides feedback if the guess is too low, too high, or correct.
+o	Indicates whether the guess is too low or too high. o	If the guess is correct, breaks the loop.
-•	Informs the player if the number is out of range or not a valid integer.
-•	Tracks the number of attempts.
-•	Congratulates the player if they guess correctly within six attempts.
-•	Reveals the correct number if the player fails to guess it within six attempts.
+•	After the loop, checks if the player guessed correctly: o	Congratulates the player if they guessed the number within six attempts. o	Reveals the secret number if they did not guess correctly.
 Main Loop
-The main loop allows the player to play the game multiple times.
-After each round, the player is asked if they would like to play again.
-If the player responds with "yes" or "y", the game restarts.
+The main loop of the game allows the player to play multiple rounds.
+It performs the following actions:
+1. Sets play_again to "yes".
+2. While play_again is "yes" or "y": o	Calls the welcome() function to greet the player and explain the rules. o	Calls the guess_game() function to run the guessing game. o	Asks the player if they want to play again. o	Reads the player's response and updates play_again.
+How to Play
+1. Run the program: Execute the Python script to start the game.
+2. Enter your name: When prompted, input your name.
+3. Guess the number: Enter your guess when prompted.
+The game will tell you if your guess is too low, too high, or correct.
+4. Continue guessing: Keep guessing until you either guess the number correctly or exhaust your six attempts.
+5. Play again: After the game ends, you will be asked if you want to play again.
+Enter "yes" or "y" to play again, or any other key to exit.
+Enjoy playing the Number Guessing Game!